 The result is an index that, at launch, retained 29 of the 56 companies in its benchmark index, the S&P/BMV Total Mexico Index.
 By maintaining more than half of the original number of constituents and selecting companies within their industries, the index remains relatively balanced from a sector perspective.
 Exhibit 2 shows the average sector exposure of the ESG index and the benchmark index from the time S&P DJI had enough ESG data to calculate this index.

-In addition to this new index achieving a similar risk/return profile as the market, market participants are also investing in better-performing companies from an ESG perspective—companies that align with their values.
+In addition to this new index having achieved a similar risk/return profile as the market historically, market participants are also investing in better-performing companies from an ESG perspective—companies that align with their values.
 At launch, the composite ESG score for the S&P/BMV Total Mexico ESG Index was 59.6, a full 17 points higher than the composite score of its non-ESG benchmark index.

 What does this higher score practically mean?
 It means more exposure to companies that have governance structures, human capital development, and environmental impacts better than their peers and in line with international standards, among many other positive qualifications.
 Further, it means that an investor using this index is aligning their investments with their values, thereby driving change in Mexico, creating a hopeful and sustainable future.The posts on this blog are opinions, not advice.
 Please read our Disclaimers.